-Based on the most recent U.S. Census Bureau data, the average salary for a millennial is $47,034 a year, or $905 a week.
-If you fit into this generation, it probably won’t shock you to learn that the average salary of a millennial today is an estimated 20% lower, in real terms, than the average salary that a baby boomer had at the same age.
+Based on the most recent U.S. Census Bureau data, the average salary for a millennial is $71,566 a year, or $1,376 a week.
+If you fit into this generation, it probably won’t shock you to learn that the average salary of a millennial today is estimated to be substantially lower, when accounting for inflation, than the average salary that a baby boomer had at the same age.
 What’s more, today’s millennials are in deeper debt than their parents were at their age.
 This makes it very important for millennials to plan out their money very carefully.

 A financial advisor can be a great resource for millennials looking to put together a financial plan.